clibdev/yolov7-face/README.md

 * The [wider_val.txt](data/widerface/val/wider_val.txt) file for WIDERFace evaluation.
 * The following deprecations has been fixed:
   * UserWarning: torch.meshgrid: in an upcoming release, it will be required to pass the indexing argument.
+  * DeprecationWarning: 'np.float' is a deprecated alias for builtin 'float'.

 # Installation